FAQ - GLOBE Observer

 Within the app, tap on the outline of the person in the upper right, then select the "Forgot/Change Password" option.
 On a computer, you can go to observer.globe.gov and click on the "Forgot/Change Password" in the upper right (you will need to be logged out to see the link).
 Once on that page, enter your email address in the box and click the "Send Password Reset Link " button.
 You will receive an email with a link to reset your password.
 Passwords must be at least eight characters long and include at least one upper case letter and one number.

-You do need an Internet connection to download the app and receive your initial login information via email.
+You do need an Internet connection to download the app, receive your initial login information via email, and log in to the app.
 After that, all data collection can be done offline.
 However, don’t forget to send in your observations when you get back to an area with signal or a WiFi connection!
 In addition, the My Map feature in Land Cover will not work without an Internet connection.

 Make sure you have activated location services on your phone.
 On iOS, this is under Settings > Privacy.
 For Android, this is under Settings > Location.
 Also, make sure that you have allowed the GLOBE Observer app to access your location while using it.
 You may also try closing the app and reopening it to reset things.
 It is also possible to manually adjust the map to reflect the your correct current location when you start an observation, if needed.